 I have used ammonia in the washer along with the detergent about a cup to the load and have good luck in getting the smell out of shirts.
 Good luck

 My teenaged boys play ice hockey and I tried everything to get the stench out of their jerseys and equipment.
 The one thing I found that works is a product called Simple Green.
-I add about a cup to the load along with detergent and the smell is completely gone.
-You can find Simple Green at Lowe's or sometimes Walmart.

 Another hint: have you tried just a deodorant, not one with antiperspirant?
 I would think that should help with the "residue" on the shirts.